-Each year brings new cybersecurity risks, and 2019 will be no exception.
+Each year brings new global cybersecurity risks, and 2019 will be no exception.
 Expect privacy regulations to start to bite worldwide and more exploits targeting public clouds, while the proliferation of IoT devices will create a bigger attack surface for many organizations.
 But it’s not all bad news: a bigger emphasis on cloud security, increased collaboration to share threat intelligence, and AI will help organizations fight back.

 As the regulatory tide rises worldwide, privacy legislation starts to bite

 When the EU’s General Data Protection Regulation went live in May 2018, many people expected the event to be quickly followed by headline news of big fines levied for non-compliance—particularly since the maximum penalty is an eye-popping 4 percent of global revenue.
 Yet the reality is that it takes time for any new legislation to be tested, says Greg Day, VP & CSO, EMEA at Palo Alto Networks.
 “I believe that in 2019 we will start to see more penalties applied—and headlines generated—which will finally get the attention of executives that haven’t previously taken the regulation seriously,” he says.

 And GDPR is only one element in a rising worldwide tide of regulation.
 In addition to GDPR, EU nations are slowly implementing the first EU-wide cybersecurity legislation, the NIS Directive.
 In the U.S., Congress passed the CLOUD Act, giving U.S. law enforcement the right to access data stored by technology companies in other countries, and California passed sweeping online privacy regulation that will likely have a national impact when it goes into force in 2020.